Hashomer: History

 You do not seek an encounter with the thief; you chase him off, and only when you have no choice do you shoot.
 After all, he is out to steal a bag of grain, not to murder you, so don't murder him, drive him off.
 Don't sleep at night.
 If you hear footsteps, fire into the distance.
 If you feel he is a few steps away and you can fire without him falling upon you, fire into the distance.
 Only if your life is in danger—fire.

 Guns used were the same as the locals', which included the 'jift', a single, or double-barrelled shotgun, the 'yunani' and 'osmanli' single-shot muskets, various rifles and Mauser pistols.
 Modern rifles, known as 'Abu-Hamsa' (father of five), were the most prestigious, and were prone to theft by the locals.
 The 'shibriyeh' (Arab dagger) and 'nabut' (club or mace) were carried by all.
 Ammunition was expensive and hard to come by, so primitive production centers were set up.

 By 1912, Hashomer was guarding fourteen Jewish settlements.
 In addition to guarding settlements, Hashomer secretly began developing offensive capabilities, seeing itself as the nucleus of a future Jewish army.
 It raided Arab villages to beat or kill residents who had harmed Jews.
-In June 1916, it assassinated Aref al-Arsan, a Bedouin policeman who had tortured Jewish prisoners.
+Mounted on their horses, Hashomer vigilantes raided a few Arab settlements to punish residents who had harmed Jews, sometimes beating them up, sometimes executing them.
+In one case, a special clandestine assembly of Hashomer members decided to eliminate a Bedouin policeman, Aref al-Arsan, who had assisted the Turks and tortured Jewish prisoners.
+He was shot dead by Hashomer in June 1916.

+During World War I, Hashomer was violently opposed to NILI, a Jewish spy network working for the British in Ottoman Palestine.
+Hashomer feared that the Turks would discover the spies and wreak vengeance against the entire Jewish community.
+When they failed to get NILI to cease operations or to hand over a stash of gold coins they’d received from the British, they made an attempt on the life of Yosef Lishansky, one of its members, managing only to wound him.
+Later the Turks caught Lishansky, and he allegedly told them all he knew under torture, implicating twelve members of Hashomer.
+The group nonetheless survived.